financial-astrology-research/trading-signal-processing/csv_indicators/REDME.md

 Considering that platforms like Trading View has some limited capabilities on the trading indicators you can use and there is way to support machine learning algorithms one simple solution I considered is to generate a CSV file from daily or hourly cronjob (depending on your trading frequency) that can output time serie buy / sell rows indexed by Date.

-For example a daily CSV trading indicator for EOSUSDT could be generated from this cronjob and output a ML-EOS-daily.csv file with the following format:
+For example a daily CSV trading indicator for EOSUSDT could be generated from this cronjob and output a EOSUSDT-daily.csv file with the following format:

 | Date       | Action |
 | ---------- | ------ |